Text Size

 Jury Trial Innovations

-Judge McShane will consider allowing jury trial innovations that require using up to two of the following practices: (1) using a timing order; (2) instructing the jury on the law prior to trial; (3) allowing jurors to ask questions; and (4) allowing attorneys to make mini-summations during trial.
-The court will address these practices during the pretrial conference and seek input from counsel about which practices may be most suitable for their case.
+Judge McShane will consider allowing the following to assist the jury during trial: (1) using a timing order; (2) instructing the jury on the law prior to trial; (3) allowing jurors to ask questions; and (4) allowing attorneys to make mini summations during trial.
+The Court will address these practices during the pretrial conference and seek input from counsel about which practices may be most suitable for their case.
+The Court encourages jury questionnaires in lengthy and complex cases.

 Opportunities for Young Lawyers